elasticio/elasticio.github.io/content/_components/webhook/index.md

 ### Triggers

-  ### Receive
+## Receive

 Simple webhook trigger which receives data as an input and starts the flow execution after this.

-   #### Expected output metadata

 Example:

    ```
 {